Volkanco/AzureDeploy/OMSSolutions/oms-azure-resource-usage-solution/README.md

 * Check if automation account can start  the runbooks
 * Check if Runas Accounts configured properly and has permission to query subscription details and can access storage keys
 * Check if AzureStorageIngestion.......
 Automation Schedules are enabled
-* Navigate to Resource group , delete AzureVMInventory[workspaceName] solution and redeploy template with a new Guid
+* Navigate to Resource group , delete AzureUsage[workspaceName] solution and redeploy template with a new Guid

 ## Adding Additional Subscriptions | Partial Deployment